 The Notre Dame Institute for Advanced Study (NDIAS) supports research that is directed toward, or extends inquiry to include, ultimate questions and questions of value, especially as they engage the Catholic intellectual tradition.
 Read More.

 If you are interested in attending an NDIAS seminar, please contact our Programs Administrator, Carolyn Sherman (firstname.lastname@example.org, 574-631-6240).
-For the complete schedule of weekly seminars, click here.
+For a complete list of Fall 2013 seminars, please click here.

 November 21, 2013

 The Fall 2013 issue of the NDIAS Quarterly is now available, featuring scholarly discourse, Institutional news, and the ongoing research of our current and alumni fellows.
 In this issue, biologist Jessica Hellmann, 2011-2012 NDIAS Fellow, and philosopher Daniel Sportiello provide a scientific reflection upon value.
 Atalia Omer, Fall 2011 NDIAS Fellow and Assistant Professor with the Kroc Institute for International Peace Studies at Notre Dame, reimagines Israeli identity.
 And Scott Shackelford, Fall 2013 NDIAS Fellow and Assistant Professor of Business Law and Ethics at Indiana University, decodes the meaning of cyber peace.
 To view the digital edition, click here.
 To receive a print version of the quarterly, free of charge, please subscribe here.